The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Bad targets create bad behavior.
 Here are the principles that work.

 Set targets at each level of the metric tree.
 A revenue target without corresponding pipeline, conversion, and activity targets is just a wish.
 Work backward: if you need $2M in new ARR and your win rate is 25%, you need $8M in pipeline.
-If your average deal is $35K, that is 229 opportunities.
+If your average deal is $35K, that’s 229 opportunities.
 If your opportunity creation rate is 12% of SQLs, you need 1,908 SQLs.

 Revisit quarterly.
 Markets shift.
 Product changes affect conversion rates.
 A target set in January based on December data may be irrelevant by April.
 Build a quarterly target review into your operating cadence.